tomhodgins/caffeinated-style-sheets/README.md

 `)
 ```

+> Read more about writing custom at-rules in the [deqaf readme](https://github.com/tomhodgins/deqaf#writing-extended-supports-rules-for-js-powered-at-rules)

 ### Writing Custom Selectors in CSS

 CSS syntax also includes the ability for us to invent any attribute selector we want, so if we invent a custom attriute selector like [`[--custom]`](https://drafts.csswg.org/selectors-4/#attribute-selectors) we can be sure that will never match anything in HTML.
 If we have arguments to pass into the function we can encode them in a format `JSON.parse()` and read and extract that with JavaScript later.
 In this example it wouldn't be hard to read this and extract `custom("div", "arg1", 2, {"arg": 3})` to run with a JavaScript function named `custom()`: